phrsampaio/deft-funnel/README.md

 and where the convergence is driven by a funnel bound on the constraint violation.

-It implements the Multi-level Single Linkage (MLSL) method, which is a clustering-based multistart technique for global optimization.
-The MLSL is used to select the starting points of the local searches done by the SQP algorithm.
+In order to find the global optimum, it makes use of a clustering-based multi-start technique named Multi-Level Single Linkage (MLSL) to select the starting points of the local searches done by the SQP algorithm.

 ## Author and maintainer: